godotengine/godot-docs/classes/class_popup.rst

 - void **popup_centered** **(** :ref:`Vector2<class_Vector2>` size=Vector2( 0, 0 ) **)**

-Popup (show the control in modal form) in the center of the screen, at the current size, or at a size determined by "size".
+Popup (show the control in modal form) in the center of the screen relative to its current canvas transform, at the current size, or at a size determined by "size".

 .. _class_Popup_popup_centered_minsize:

 - void **popup_centered_minsize** **(** :ref:`Vector2<class_Vector2>` minsize=Vector2( 0, 0 ) **)**

-Popup (show the control in modal form) in the center of the screen, ensuring the size is never smaller than ``minsize``.
+Popup (show the control in modal form) in the center of the screen relative to the current canvas transform, ensuring the size is never smaller than ``minsize``.

 .. _class_Popup_popup_centered_ratio:

 - void **popup_centered_ratio** **(** :ref:`float<class_float>` ratio=0.75 **)**

-Popup (show the control in modal form) in the center of the screen, scaled at a ratio of size of the screen.
+Popup (show the control in modal form) in the center of the screen relative to the current canvas transform, scaled at a ratio of size of the screen.